 Highly likely.
 InSoFast is a very adaptable product that can be modified to fit most systems.
 As with a new system, first determine what kind it is and consider speaking with a professional contractor (ideally, the one who installed it) who might be able to direct you.

 Check locally for a professional waterproofer.
-We recommend contacting the Basement Health Pros for some tips and/or to find a reliable contractor.
+We recommend contacting NARI, the National Association of the Remodeling Industry, for some tips and/or to find a reliable contractor.
 We’ve been working with these guys for a number of years and their members are pretty big InSoFast fans.
 Just guide them through the basic info of your project and they’ll work you through it.

 It’s very important to think ahead in order to invest responsibly in your basement renovation.
 Following these tips will help result in a pleasant mold-free basement.
 For basement renovation inspiration check out our InSoFast Basements Board on Pinterest.